-Now, we re-examine the interpretation of classical shearthinning rheograms for human blood, which were introduced in the 1970s [3] and provided the seminal link between shearinduced RBC deformation, tank-treading, and shear-thinning.
+The Role of Cell Deformability in Shear-Thinning Rheograms.
+Now, we reexamine the interpretation of classical shear-thinning rheograms for human blood, which were introduced in the 1970s (3) and provided the seminal link between shear-induced RBC deformation, tank treading, and shear thinning.
 We perform experiments at Ht = 45% suspending RBCs in either PBS/BSA or their native plasma.
-The samples are sheared in the rheometer at 37°C (using both Couette and cone-and-plate geometry) for the range of $\dot{\gamma}$ between 5 s-1 and 2000 s-1.
+The samples are sheared in the rheometer at 37°C (using both Couette and cone-and-plate geometry) for the range of $\dot{\gamma}$ between 5 s-1 and 2,000 s-1.
 The relative viscosity (η{rel}) , defined as the ratio between the measured viscosity of the suspension (η_s) and the viscosity of the suspending medium (η_m) , is obtained for different $\dot{\gamma}$.
-Consistently with previous works [3], at low shear rates, washed blood has a significantly lower viscosity than WB since plasma induces aggregation.
-From $\dot{\gamma} \approx 10 \text{ s}^$ viscosity curves for both washed blood and WB merge into a common shear-thinning behavior as shown in Fig. 4A.
-To understand the role of shape change in this regime, we compare washed blood rheology with that of two HRBC suspensions at 45% Ht: one with stiff discocytes hardened at rest and the other one with polylobed cells obtained by hardening cells previously in the rheometer at $\dot{\gamma} = 1500 \text{ s}^{-1}$ and re-suspending them in PBS/BSA at the desired 45%~Ht.
-Both suspensions of HRBCs show a nearly Newtonian behavior except for shear rates above $400 \, \mathrm{s^{-1}}$ where the onset of a slight shear-thickening is observed especially for hardened discocytes.
-This behavior is similar to shear-thickening reported for rigid colloidal suspensions [22, 23].
-For both HRBC dispersions viscosity values are larger than those for washed blood; however, the sample with hardened polylobes yields a 70% lower relative viscosity than that for stiffened discocytes, as seen in Fig 4A.
-These results indicate that from $\dot{\gamma} = 10 \text{ s}^{-1}$ up to a few hundred s-1 shear-thinning is largely determined by the change in RBC dynamics from tumbling to rolling and by the deformation of RBCs into elongated stomatocytes.
-Beyond $\dot{\gamma} \sim 400 \text{ s}^{-1}$ however, a further viscosity drop is related to the formation of polylobed and flattened shapes discussed above.
+Consistent with previous work (3), at low shear rates washed blood has a significantly lower viscosity than WB because plasma induces aggregation.
+From $\dot{\gamma} \approx 10 \text{ s}^{-1}$, viscosity curves for both washed blood and WB merge into a common shear-thinning behavior, as shown in Fig. 4A.
+To understand the role of shape change in this regime we compare washed blood rheology with that of two HRBC suspensions at 45% Ht: one with stiff discocytes hardened at rest and the other one with polylobed cells obtained by hardening cells previously in the rheometer at $\dot{\gamma} = 1,500 \,\mathrm{s}^{-1}$ and resuspending them in PBS/BSA at the desired 45% Ht.
+Both suspensions of HRBCs show a nearly Newtonian behavior except for shear rates above 400 s^{-1} , where the onset of a slight shear-thickening is observed especially for hardened discocytes.
+This behavior is similar to shear thickening reported for rigid colloidal suspensions (22, 23).
+For both HRBC dispersions viscosity values are larger than those for washed blood; however, the sample with hardened polylobes yields a 70% lower relative viscosity than that for stiffened discocytes, as seen in Fig. 4A.
+These results indicate that from $\dot{\gamma} = 10 \text{ s}^{-1}$ up to a few hundred seconds-1 shear thinning is largely determined by the change in RBC dynamics from tumbling to rolling and by the deformation of RBCs into elongated stomatocytes.
+Beyond $\dot{\gamma} \sim 400 \text{ s}^{-1}$, however, a further viscosity drop is related to the formation of polylobed and flattened shapes discussed above.

-SDPD simulations performed for $\lambda=5$ and Ht=45% quantitatively capture shear-thinning as shown in Fig. 4A.
+SDPD simulations performed for $\lambda = 5$ and Ht = 45% quantitatively capture shear thinning, as shown in Fig. 4A.
 A closer look at RBCs shapes for different shear rates essentially confirms experimental observations.
-For moderate shear rates up to a few hundred s-1, a prevalence of stomatocytes and multilobe cells is found, while at high shear rates, flattened RBCs are mainly observed.
+For moderate shear rates up to a few hundred seconds $^{-1}$, a prevalence of stomatocytes and multilobe cells is found, whereas at high shear rates flattened RBCs are mainly observed.
 Stomatocytes and polylobes found for moderate $\dot{\gamma}$ values show a tumbling-like dynamics.
 The dynamics of flattened RBCs at high shear rates resembles a tank-treading motion; however, these cells display persistent and dynamic membrane deformations represented by small creases or larger lobes, which continuously form and disappear.
-Tank-treading with a steady ellipsoidal shape was never observed in simulations and the motion of flattened RBCs at high shear rates is likely to be a superposition of both cell stretching and lobes rotation.
+Tank treading with a steady ellipsoidal shape was never observed in simulations and the motion of flattened RBCs at high shear rates is likely to be a superposition of both cell stretching and lobe rotation.